Ai Wearables Value-based Care Models 2025

 2. Select appropriate devices and algorithms: Choose wearables and AI algorithms that are validated, reliable, and appropriate for the target patient population.

-3. Establish data governance policies: Develop robust data governance policies to ensure data privacy, security, and ethical use.
+3. Establish data governance policies: Develop dependable data governance policies to ensure data privacy, security, and ethical use.

-4. Integrate wearable data into EHRs: Seamlessly integrate wearable data into EHRs and other healthcare IT systems.
+4. Integrate wearable data into EHRs: naturally integrate wearable data into EHRs and other healthcare IT systems.

-5. Train healthcare providers: Provide healthcare providers with the necessary training to interpret and utilize wearable data effectively.
+5. Train healthcare providers: Provide healthcare providers with the necessary training to interpret and work with wearable data effectively.

 6. Engage patients: Engage patients in the implementation process and provide them with the support they need to adhere to wearable monitoring.